mdlincoln/mapping-knoedler-palladio/README.md

 - It can only process a limited amount of data.
 If you go much over 10,000 rows, the program will become unusably slow.
 - Composing very complicated queries to filter and aggregate your data can't be done in Palladio
 - The visual minimalism is very good for prototyping visualizations, but if you need to use color then you'll need to expand into new software.

-**Make sure to go back over the first set of reflection questions and add any further observations you had during this exercise about the dataset and what it shows vs. what it omits.**